Skip to main content

 • Compare and contrast the terms potency, efficacy, and affinity.

-• Distinguish among an agonist, partial agonist, mixed agonist-antagonist, and antagonist.
+• Distinguish among an agonist, a partial agonist, a mixed agonist-antagonist, and an antagonist.

 • Explain the significance of a drug's therapeutic index to its lethal dose and margin of safety.

-• Recognize the components and significance of dose-response curves and graded dose-response curves.
+• Recognize the components and significance of dose-response curves and quantal dose-response curves.

 • Discuss the clinical implications of an agonist or an antagonist drug that binds irreversibly.